 Most older adults want the ability to walk as long as they possibly can.
 Some individuals value never using a walker, whereas others just want to keep mobile whether using a cane or walker.
 Unfortunately, the act of walking does not keep an older adult walking.
-Walking is a very complicated task with multiple components and necessary skills.
+Walking is a very complex task which places demands on musculoskeletal, cardiopulmonary and nervous systems.
+Walking difficulty is a common, costly problem in older adults and it contributes to loss of independence, a higher rate of illness and increased mortality.

-The first important aspect to understand is that a certain amount of leg strength is required to walk.
+The first, most important aspect to understand is that a certain amount of leg strength is required to walk.
 In actuality, the more leg strength a person has the easier it for them to walk.

 Of the following scenarios who do you perceive as having the strongest legs?
 An older adult who: